AndrewRedican/react-json-editor-ajrm/README.md

     />
 ```

-*Hint*: There are two different root paths: `react-json-editor-ajrm` and `react-json-editor-ajrm/es`.
+*Hint*: There are two different root paths: `react-json-editor` and `react-json-editor/es`.
 The first contains polyfilled ES5 code, the second unpolyfilled ES6.
-The `react-json-editor-ajrm/es` version is **not compatible** with [`create-react-app`](https://github.com/facebook/create-react-app).
+The `react-json-editor/es` version is **not compatible** with [`create-react-app`](https://github.com/facebook/create-react-app).
 If you are unsure of which one you need/want, pick the first - it has the best compatibility with tools and browsers.

 ## Examples